jamesaevans/amplitude-dev-center/docs/data/sdks/javascript/index.md

 <!-- vale off-->
 [![npm version](https://img.shields.io/npm/v/amplitude-js)](https://www.npmjs.com/package/amplitude-js)

-This is the official documentation for the Amplitude Analytics JavaScript SDK.

 !!!deprecated "Maintenance SDK"
     This is a maintenance SDK and will only receive bug fixes until deprecation.
 Upgrade to the latest [Browser SDK 2.0](../browser-2/) which supports plugins and more.